Validation Process for OV & EV SSL Certificate

 domain.com/.well-known/pki-validation/[a unique file name].txt

-If this method does not work, you can opt for an alternative verification method by selecting "Change Approver Method" on your Certificate Enrolment page.
+If this method does not work, you can opt for an alternative verification method by selecting "Change Approver Method" on your Certificate Enrollment page.

 Have any Questions